rhnvrm/stock-market-circulars/README.md

 just build              # Build production binary
 ```

-See `justfile` for all available commands.
+See `justfile` for all available commands or check the [Development Guide](./docs/development.md) for detailed instructions.

 ## Contributing